StefanX007X/Guided-Topic-Modeling/README.md

 * Packages in requirements.yaml

 **Installation**
+* Clone the repository and cd to the folder containing the requirements.yml file.
-* Create a new virtual environment: conda
+* Create a new virtual environment with the command:
+  conda env create -f requirements.yml

 ## Quick start
-* Clone the repository and activate the virtual environment (e.g. conda activate gtm_py11)
+* Activate the virtual environment (e.g. conda activate gtm_py11)
 * cd to the folder containing gtm.py

 $python3 gtm.py --ps1 iphone --pw1 1.0 --ps2 steve_jobs --pw2 1.0 --size 100 --gravity 0.10

 This command generates a topic of 100 words from the two seed words 'iphone' and 'steve_jobs'.

-**Agruments:**
-Required:
+**Required Agruments:**
 --ps1      ... positive seed word 1
 --ps2      ... positive seed word 1
 --pw1      ... weight of the first positive seed word